Food Processing Technician (Optional Co-op)

 Discontinuance: Registered but Did Not Attend (DNA)

 A missed course, DNA, will be considered as a course failure (mark of "F") for purposes of discontinuance.
-Refer to the student guide for the refund deadline.
+Refer to Academic Dates for the refund deadline.

 Academic Decision Program Standards

 "F" = Failed; "DNA" = Did Not Attend (Missed); "W" – Withdrawn (Dropped);

 "ISE" – Interdisciplinary Studies Electives (General Elective)